bpvickers/csv_decision/README.md

   table.decide(topic: 'culture', region: 'America') #=> { team_member: 'Zach' }
 ```

-An empty `in` cell means "matches any value", even nils.
+An empty `in:` cell means "matches any value", even nils.

+Note that all column header names are symbolized, so it's actually more accurate to write
+`in :topic`; however spaces before and after the `:` do not matter.

 If you have cloned this gem's git repo, then the example can also be run by loading
 the table from a CSV file: